-Constraint-based mining of fault-tolerant patterns from Boolean data
+Constraint-Based Mining of Fault-Tolerant Patterns from Boolean Data

-Jérémy Besson $^{1,2},$ Ruggero G. Pensa $^1,$ Céline Robardet $^3,$ and Jean-François Boulicaut $^1$
+Jérémy Besson^{1,2}, Ruggero G. Pensa1, Céline Robardet3, and Jean-François Boulicaut1

-INSA Lyon, LIRIS CNRS UMR 5205, F-69621 Villeurbanne cedex, France UMR INRA/INSERM 1235, F-69372 Lyon cedex 08, France INSA Lyon, PRISMA, F-69621 Villeurbanne cedex, France {Firstname.Name}@insa-lyon.fr
+1 INSA Lyon, LIRIS CNRS UMR 5205, F-69621 Villeurbanne cedex, France 2 UMR INRA/INSERM 1235, F-69372 Lyon cedex 08, France 3 INSA Lyon, PRISMA, F-69621 Villeurbanne cedex, France {Firstname.Name}@insa-lyon.fr

 Abstract.
-Thanks to an important research effort the last few years, inductive queries on local patterns (e.g., set patterns) and complete solvers which can evaluate them on large data sets have been proved extremely useful.
-The more we use such queries on real-life data, e.g., biological data (and thus intrinsically dirty and noisy), the more we are convinced that inductive queries should return fault-tolerant patterns.
-In this work, we consider user-defined constraints for a declarative specification of faulttolerance.
-We discuss the design of such constraints on bi-sets extracted from Boolean data sets.
-Our starting point is the fundamental limitation of formal concept discovery (i.e., closed set mining) from noisy data and we propose a constraint-based mining approach for relevant faulttolerant bi-set mining.
-Formalizing three recent proposals, our framework enables a better understanding of the needed trade-off between extraction feasibility, completeness, relevancy, and ease of interpretation of these fault-tolerant patterns.
+Thanks to an important research effort during the last few years, inductive queries on local patterns (e.g., set patterns) and their associated complete solvers have been proved extremely useful to support knowledge discovery.
+The more we use such queries on real-life data, e.g., biological data, the more we are convinced that inductive queries should return fault-tolerant patterns.
+This is obviously the case when considering formal concept discovery from noisy datasets.
+Therefore, we study various extensions of this kind of bi-set towards fault-tolerance.
+We compare three declarative specifications of fault-tolerant bi-sets by means of a constraint-based mining approach.
+Our framework enables a better understanding of the needed trade-off between extraction feasibility, completeness, relevance, and ease of interpretation of these fault-tolerant patterns.
 An original empirical evaluation on both synthetic and real-life medical data is given.
 It enables a comparison of the various proposals and it motivates further directions of research.